-The following image indicates the location of the 3-cell battery and provides a visual representation of the installation procedure.
+The figure indicates the location of the 3-cell battery and provides a visual representation of the installation procedure.

-- 1. Place the 3-cell battery on the palm-rest and keyboard assembly. - 2.
-Align the screw holes on the 3-cell battery with the screw holes on the palm-rest and keyboard assembly. - 3.
-Replace the four screws (M2x3) that secure the 3-cell battery to the palm-rest and keyboard assembly. - 4.
+- 1. Place the battery on the palm-rest and keyboard assembly. - 2.
+Align the screw holes on the battery with the screw holes on the palm-rest and keyboard assembly. - 3.
+Install the four screws (M2x3) that secure the battery to the palm-rest and keyboard assembly. - 4.
 Connect the battery cable to the system board and adhere the tape that secures the battery cable to the system board.